Thorlak2202/tictactoe/README.md

 ### How to Play?

-a tic tac toe board will be print on screen and the system will ask the players to insert a valid position to place "X's" or "O's". if the position entered is valid, a new board will
+A tic tac toe board will be print on screen and the system will ask the players to insert a valid position to place "X's" or "O's". if the position entered is valid, a new board will